nnirror/facet/README.md

 3. Download or clone the Facet repository.
 If you download it, make sure that the repository name is exactly `facet` and NOT `facet-main`.
 4. In a terminal, navigate to the root of the Facet repository, and run `npm install`.
 5. After the previous command completes, run `npm run facet`.
 This will start the servers that run in the background for generating and patterns and keeping time.
 If running on Windows: Windows has a firewall by default for local connections (on the same private network), and it needs to be disabled, or you can manually allow the connection via the confirmation dialog from the Windows firewall system when starting up the servers.
-6. In a browser tab, navigate to http://localhost:1124.
-This is the browser window with the code editor.
+6. In a browser tab (Firefox or Chrome work best), navigate to http://localhost:1124.
+This is the browser-based code editor which can also handle stereo audio playback.
-7. Open Max, or if using Max for Live, click the Edit Button to launch the Max Editor.
-In the Max navbar, go to > Options > File Preferences, click "Add Path", and add the facet directory (the folder that contains this file).
-Make sure that the Subfolders checkbox is checked.
-8. If using Max: Create a new patcher, and add a "facet" object.
-Connect its leftmost two outlets (audio channel 1 and audio channel 2) to a DAC.
-9. If using Max for Live: move the `max/facet.amxd` and `max/facet_4ch.amxd` files from this directory to where you store your Max for Live Audio Effect devices.
-Drop an instance of `facet.axmd` into a track in a Live set.
-10. Copy this command into the code editor in the browser: `$('test').sine(100).play();` Move your cursor so it's on the line.
+7. Copy this command into the code editor in the browser: `$('test').sine(100).play();` Move your cursor so it's on the line.
 Hit `[ctrl + enter]` to run the command.
 The code editor application will always briefly highlights to illustrate what command(s) ran.
-You should hear a sine wave playing.
+You should hear a sine wave playing through your browser tab.
 Hit `[ctrl + .]` or `[ctrl + /]` (Windows) to stop.

 ## Facet commands

 ### Syntax

-Facet commands are based entirely around JavaScript, using a custom class called a `FacetPattern`.
+Facet commands are based entirely around JavaScript, using a class called a `FacetPattern`.
 In order to produce audio or MIDI output, create an instance of a FacetPattern, and run some methods:

 `new FacetPattern('example').sine(100).play();`